aaron-grau/curic/react/readings/intro_to_jsx.md

 ```

-In both examples above, `quotes` is assigned to a React component that renders the HTML onto the page when called in `ReactDOM.render(quotes, document.body)`.
+In both examples above, `quotes` is assigned to a React component that renders
+the HTML onto the page when passed to `ReactDOM.render(quotes, document.body)`.

 ## Interpolation